 But there are shortcomings here, and it's hard to be forgiving at this price.
 The S20 Ultra is absolutely huge, and that's going to immediately rule it out for many people.
-Its 120Hz display mode is wonderful, but turning it on erases that great battery life I just praised.
+Its 120Hz display mode is wonderful, but it is limited to FHD+ and you miss out on using it with QHD+.
 And the cameras, while capable of amazing photos, are less consistent and still stumble more often than I'd like.
 And for this advanced and expensive of a phone, I shouldn't have to deal with last year's bad fingerprint sensor technology or just 128GB of storage.

 This is a phone for the biggest phone enthusiasts, who care about having more no matter the cost.

 But for some, price doesn't mean as much as what you can do with a phone.
 And the Galaxy S20 Ultra enables you to do a whole lot.
-It's Samsung's best Android phone of the year, and what it's capable of is impressive.
+It's Samsung's best Android phone, and what it's capable of is impressive.
 Like many Galaxy Notes before it, the S20 Ultra isn't going to be the phone that appeals to everyone; it's the phone that appeals to the enthusiasts who want more and are willing to handle the trade-offs.